eloots/home-energy-monitoring-system-setup/README.md

 See the presentation (PDF) for details about the setup.

-Readers who want to duplicate this setup can do so (assuming they have a Smappee device of course) by provisioning a Raspberry Pi 4 (a 3 should work too in principle).
+Readers who want to duplicate this setup can do so (assuming they have a Smappee device of course) by provisioning a Raspberry Pi 4 (a 3 should work too in principle but some tweaking of the provided configuration files may be required).

-This can be done by flashing both an SD and an SSD using the flash command.
+This can be done by flashing an SSD using the [flash](https://github.com/eloots/flash) command.

 Before doing that, copy the `cloud-init/meta-data.sample` file to `cloud-init/meta-data` and change it as needed (user & password in particular).